-- A plan that responds to community space as more than just community space that is 'nice to look at,' but more importantly creates a place for community in spaces that encourage celebration and activities that connect to nature. - Public life for all seasons, and for all seasons of life. - Places to ensure that residents are not 'distant' to public spaces in the community, but are active participants.
+- A plan that responds to community spaces as more than just 'nice to look at' areas, but more importantly, creates places for community where celebration and activities that connect to nature are encouraged. - Public life for all seasons, and for all seasons of life. - Places to ensure that residents are not 'distant' to public spaces in the community, but are active participants.